jatanpandya83/Small-dataset-statistics/README.md

 - Platelets are being destroyed in the spleen or liver

 # My story!!
 I am a software engineer by profession.
 In general, I am curious and inquisitive about data; especially when the data means something to me, at a personal level.
-That is exactly what happened to me, when a few months ago, my doctor found out through lab tests that my platelet count had dropped in the last year, and she wanted me to see a hematologist.
+That is exactly what happened to me a few months ago, when my doctor found out through lab tests that my platelet count had dropped in the last year; and she wanted me to see a hematologist.
 She wanted to find out if I had thrombocytopenia (a medical condition causing low platelet count)?

 I wanted to know how worrisome are my results?
 And the statistician inside me wanted to answer that same question a bit more quantitatively.
 I was infact, too excited to apply some statistical techniques and tools that I had recently learnt in a statistics course.